-Lipid nanoparticles (LNPs) are a subset of lipid-based drug delivery (LBDD) systems that utilize ionizable cationic lipids for the delivery of nucleic acid (e.g. siRNA, mRNA, cyclic dinucleotides) payloads to cells.
-They consist of a lipid shell composed of structural phospholipids, cholesterol, and PEGylated lipids that surround an internal aqueous core, where the ionizable cationic lipids organize into inverted micelles around the encapsulated nucleic acids.
-Ionizable cationic lipids are near-neutral at physiological pH and cationic in acidic environments (apparent p K_a for SM-102 = 6.7), a property that promotes the encapsulation of negatively charged nucleic acids during LNP preparation and facilitates intracellular delivery after cellular uptake.
-1.3 LNPs are internalized into cells via endocytosis.
-The ionizable cationic lipid becomes protonated and positively charged in the acidic environment of the endosomal compartment, promoting LNP endosomal escape and intracellular delivery.
+Lipid nanoparticles (LNPs) are a subset of lipid-based drug delivery (LBDD) systems that utilize ionizable cationic lipids, such as SM-102, for the delivery of nucleic acid (e.g. siRNA, mRNA, cyclic dinucleotide) payloads to cells.1 They consist of a lipid shell composed of structural phospholipids, cholesterol, and PEGylated lipids that surround an internal aqueous core, where the ionizable cationic lipids organize into inverted micelles around the encapsulated nucleic acids.2 lonizable cationic lipids are near-neutral at physiological pH and cationic in acidic environments (apparent pK_a for SM-102 = 6.7), a property that promotes the encapsulation of negatively charged nucleic acids during LNP preparation and facilitates intracellular delivery after cellular uptake.^{1,3} LNPs are internalized into cells via endocytosis.4 SM-102 becomes protonated and positively charged in the acidic environment of the endosomal compartment, promoting LNP endosomal escape and intracellular delivery.5

-Cayman's LipidLaunchTM LNP-102 Exploration Kit is intended to serve as a starting point for laboratories to explore the feasibility of using SM-102-based LNPs for their individual application without the need for specialized equipment.
+Cayman's LipidLaunch[TM] LNP-102 Uptake Kit (Green Fluorescence) is intended to serve as a starting point for laboratories to explore the uptake of SM-102based LNPs (LNP-102) by their target cell type without the need for specialized equipment.
 Optimal preparation conditions for the encapsulation of nucleic acids with LNPs must be determined by the end user.
 Adjustment of the following parameters may facilitate this process: